bitpay/cordova-plugin-qrscanner/readme.md

 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

 # cordova-plugin-qrscanner
-A fast, energy efficient, highly-configurable QR code scanner for Cordova apps.
-Currently iOS and browser only.
+A fast, energy efficient, highly-configurable QR code scanner for Cordova apps – available for the iOS, Android, and browser platforms.

 QRScanner's live video preview is rendered behind the Cordova app's native webview, and the native webview's background is made transparent.
 This allows for an HTML/CSS/JS interface to be built inside the webview to control the scanner.